Essex County NJ Robbery Defense Attorney

 - Second Degree Robbery: punishable by a term of incarceration ranging from 5 to 10 years

 It is important to note that robbery crimes in either degree are also subject to the stringent guidelines of New Jersey’s No Early Release Act (NERA), which requires a defendant to serve 85% of the sentence imposed before becoming eligible parole.

-To consult with Mr. Breslow about the circumstances of your case free of charge, contact his Essex County offices.
+To consult with an attorney about the circumstances of your case free of charge, contact their Essex County office.